watem-sedem/watem-sedem/docs/rasterinfo.rst

 an ascii metadata file (.rdc and .sgrid).
 Saga-rasters can also have a .prj-file containing information on the projection of the raster.

+To switch between
+these two raster formats, use the :ref:`saga grids <sagagrids>`-option.

+.. _gridcoordinates:

 Raster Coordinates
 ==================

+The origin of the raster coordinatesytem in CN-WS lies in the lower left rastercell.
+This cell has the raster coordinates (0,0).